rishavg3d2y/rishavg/_pages/about.md

 <span style="color:#8fba8a"> Hi there </span> :wave:,
 ====

-I am a first year PhD Student at the School of Computing (SoC), [National University of Singapore](https://www.nus.edu.sg/) under the supervision of [Prof. Divesh Aggarwal](https://sites.google.com/site/diveshhomepage/).
+I am a second year PhD Student at the School of Computing (SoC), [National University of Singapore](https://www.nus.edu.sg/) under the supervision of [Prof. Divesh Aggarwal](https://sites.google.com/site/diveshhomepage/).

 My research interests lie in Fine-grained Complexity Theory, Hardness of Approximation and Theoretical Computer Science in general.